Van Allen Probes (RBSP)

 # calculate the pitch angle distributions

-from pyspedas.rbsp.rbspice_lib.rbsp_rbspice_pad import rbsp_rbspice_pad
+from pyspedas.projects.rbsp.rbspice_lib.rbsp_rbspice_pad import rbsp_rbspice_pad

 rbsp_rbspice_pad(probe='a', datatype='TOFxEH', level='l3')